neologisms-annotation/regular_polysemy_identification/README.md

 - preTest_material.xlsx: the material used in the preliminary study
 - preTest_raw_data_plausibility.txt: this file contains all the plausibility judgement data collected during the preliminary study, already sorted as to be opened in R
 - preTest_raw_data_regularity.xlsx: this file contains the data about the experts' regularity assessment of our polysemy pattern: the first sheet contains the raw data, and the second contains the mean per pattern and figure
+- preTest_results.xlsx: this file contains the mean score of plausibility (per word) and of regularity (per pattern) assessed during the two online survey.
+It is used to calculate a Pearson correlation in the preTest_analysis.R script
 - preTest_survey_gr_a.docx: this file is a .docs transcription of the survey that the participants of the group A did for the plausibility judgement task
 - preTest_survey_gr_b.docx: this file is a .docs transcription of the survey that the participants of the group B did for the plausibility judgement task